It’s hard to avoid every street with glowing cannabis leaf signs, but you might want to think twice about what you're buying.

 When Czechia decriminalized cannabis for personal possession in 2010, it offered no regulation for a formal, legal market.
 Other legislation allowed industrial cannabis plants to only contain up to 1% of THC.
 Store owners have taken this wake of legislation as a form of entrepreneurial possibility.

-“I didn't expect it to become the platform upon which they would spray HHC or other cannabinoids and sell it as substitute real weed or however you want to call it,” said Vymazal.
+“I didn't expect it to become the platform upon which they would spray HHC or other cannabinoids and sell it as a substitute for real weed or however you want to call it,” said Vymazal.

 Dario Sabaghi, a freelance journalist who covers the cannabis beat, noted that most cannabinoids are shipped to places like Prague from the U.S., Canada, Macedonia, Estonia, Denmark, Spain, and Italy.
 “Everyone is reselling everything,” said Sabaghi.